mrlubos/selftype/README.md

 To use this library in your project, perform the following steps.

 1. Copy the class SelfType into your project.
-2. Tag the element whose contents should be animated with the `id="st-text"` attribute.
+2. Link the HTML elements to SelfType.js.
+This is done simply by setting an appropriate id attribute on the HTML tags.
+To activate the element whose contents should be animated, add the `id="st-text"` attribute.
+To activate the cursor, add the `id = "st-cursor"` attribute.
+If not set up properly, you will get a console warning.
 3. Add your own stylesheets (optional).
 4. Start the animation by constructing a `var selftype = new SelfType()` class.
 You can optionally pass the constructor a configuration object.
 Below is an example of such object.
 	```javascript